bevkoski/philosophy/quotes.md

 ---

-> Life is essentially a process of giving shape to the pain trapped inside of us.
+> Life is essentially a process of giving shape to the pain trapped inside each and every one of us.

 ---